Evengelius/spring_fastfood/README.md

 * Boisson
 * Serveur
     * This table manages the admin users.<br />
-      You need to be logged in as an admin in order to access the admin panel and perform admin tasks.
+      You need to be logged in as an admin in order to access the admin panel and perform admin tasks : angular side.

 **Exception handling**<br />
 Errors on the server side are handled by various exceptions returning an HTTP status: 400 - 500 - 404.